LfNMD/LfNMD.github.io/index.md

-#### Submission Guideline
+#### Submission Procedure

-Authors should prepare their manuscript according to the Guide for Authors available from the online submission page of the IEEE Transactions on Multimedia at https://journals.ieeeauthorcenter.ieee.org/submit-your-article-for-peer-review/the-ieee-article-submission-process.
-All papers will be peer-reviewed following the IEEE Transactions on Multimedia reviewing procedures.
+Papers should be formatted according to the IEEE Transactions on Multimedia guidelines for authors (http://www.signalprocessingsociety.org/tmm/tmm-author-info/).
+By submitting/resubmitting your manuscript to these Transactions, you are acknowledging that you accept the rules established for publication of manuscripts, including an agreement to pay all over-length page charges, color charges, and any other charges and fees associated with the publication of the manuscript.
+Manuscripts (both 1-column and 2-column versions are required) should be submitted electronically through the online IEEE manuscript submission system at http://mc.manuscriptcentral.com/tmm-ieee.
+All submitted papers will go through the same review process as the regular TMM paper submissions.
+Referees will consider originality, significance, technical soundness, clarity of exposition, and relevance to the special issue topics above.

 ####  The Proposed Schedule is given below

-- Paper submission due:  	   	  	    <font color=red>**Oct.
-15, 2020**</font>
+- Paper submission due:  	   	  	    <font color=red>**Jan.
+31, 2021**</font>
-- First review notification: 			 Jan.
+- First review notification: 			Mar.
 15, 2021
-- Revision submission: 				    March 15, 2021
+- Revision due: 				                May 15, 2021
-- Second review notification: 	    May 15, 2021
+- Second review notification: 	    Jun.
+15, 2021
-- Acceptance notification: 		     July 15, 2021
+- Final version due:                        Aug.
+30, 2021

-#### Managing Guest Editor

-A/Prof. Jian Zhang, University of Technology Sydney, Australia ([jian.zhang@uts.edu.au](mailto:jian.zhang@uts.edu.au))
+- Publication date: 		                    Early, 2022

 #### Guest Editors

+Jian Zhang, University of Technology Sydney, Australia ([jian.zhang@uts.edu.au](mailto:jian.zhang@uts.edu.au)) **(Lead Editor)**

-Prof. Alan Hanjalic, Delft University of Technology, The Netherland ([A.Hanjalic@tudelft.nl](mailto:A.Hanjalic@tudelft.nl))
+Alan Hanjalic, Delft University of Technology, The Netherland ([A.Hanjalic@tudelft.nl](mailto:A.Hanjalic@tudelft.nl))

-Prof. Ramesh Jain, University of California - Irvine, CA, USA (jain@ics.uci.edu)
+Ramesh Jain, University of California - Irvine, CA, USA (jain@ics.uci.edu)

-Dr. Xiansheng Hua, DAMO Academy, Alibaba Group, Hangzhou, China (huaxiansheng@gmail.com)
+Xiansheng Hua, DAMO Academy, Alibaba Group, Hangzhou, China (huaxiansheng@gmail.com)

-Prof. Yazhou Yao, Nanjing University of Science and Technology, China (yazhou.yao@njust.edu.cn)
+Yazhou Yao, Nanjing University of Science and Technology, China (yazhou.yao@njust.edu.cn)

-Prof. Dan Zeng, Shanghai University, China (dzeng@shu.edu.cn)
+Dan Zeng, Shanghai University, China (dzeng@shu.edu.cn)